Slavko Perović (footballer): Career

 His senior first team debut occurred for FK Obilić towards the end of 2004–05 season, setting the record as youngest player in Serbian football league history - he was only 15 years and 10 months old, breaking Rambo Petković's previous record.
 That game was played against his former club Red Star Belgrade.

-Biggest achievement in his career where in shirt of Turkish 1.Lig club Manisaspor where in season 2013-2014 Slavko Perovic was pronounced for best league scorer, with 19 goals scored in 1.Lig competition.
+While playing for Manisaspor, Perović became the TFF 1.
+Lig top scorer in the 2013–14 season with 19 goals.

 In 2019, he joined Liga I club Dinamo București.
 He was released in August 2020.